 Property Change to: Explanation Application Title Music Database Displays the title at the top of the window instead of the name of the program.
 Display Form/Page: Switchboard The selected form will open as soon as the database opens.
 In this case we want our menu to be the first thing to appear.
 Application Icon cds_icon.bmp You can browse for a custom icon to be used at the top of the screen when the database is open instead of the usual access icon.
+You might need to change the file type to bmp when you are opening the file.
 Display Navigation Pane Uncheck this option The Navigation Pane will not display when the database opens.
 This avoids the problem of inexperienced users accidentally removing tables or other crucial objects.
 Remember you can always display it when you need it by pressing [F11] .